Reclaim Your Self, Iceland

 The weather in Iceland is unpredictable and it is likely to be fairly cold in October (it is the best month for the Northern Lights though).
 Usually the temperatures range from 5-15 Celsius but it can be sunny and warm and then cold and windy all in one day.
 This can affect some of the excursions, so the schedule shifts to accommodate this where possible.
 Three of the excursions involve driving in the minibus, so if you get travel sick or don’t like spending time travelling in a group, this may not be the holiday for you.

-Practice Jivamukti yoga each morning, relax in the sauna, soak in hot pools and head out exploring every day.
+Practice Vinyasa yoga twice daily, relax in the sauna, soak in hot pools and head out exploring every day.
 In the evenings there’s a restorative class or a meditation/relaxation practice.

 From the lodge you can head out on foot or horseback to explore the valley and nearby waterfalls.
 Excursions include a day hike to the glacier and an afternoon in the traditional fishing village of Siglufjörður.
 A trip to this part of Iceland would not be complete without a day out at the world famous Lake Mývatn geothermal region, where all that makes Iceland so unique can be experienced within a few hours – powerful waterfalls, characteristic volcanoes, geothermal activity and a nature spa.